If students have not seen the Who Won This Election?

 area covered by a single color, there is no need to estimate the

-students to find the area as a color block, which simplifies their
+students who find the area as a color block, which simplifies their

 task.
-Once the area is determined, students should count the total
+Once the area is determined, students should also count the total

 electoral votes that are assigned to the states of that color.
 The data